Doctoral Programme of Social and Behavioural Sciences - Admission Criteria and Instructions for Applicants

 New doctoral candidates are admitted to Doctoral Programme of Social and Behavioural Sciences two times a year.
 The electronic application form is open during the application period.
 The application form is open during application period.
 More information how to apply for Doctoral Training at the University of Turku is available in the page of University of Turku Graduate School (UTUGS).

-The call for applications and further instructions will be published on this page at the latest in the beginning of the application period.
+The call for applications and further instructions will be published on this page.

 Note!
-The application forms closes at 4 pm local time in Finland.
+The application form closes at 23.59 local time in Finland.

-Call for applications DPSoc - Autumn 2025 (pdf)
+DPSoc - Call for applications autumn 2026 (pdf)

 Application forms

-Note: The study right for a doctoral degree and the doctoral researcher position with employment contract are applied on separate forms in two different systems.
+Note: A right to pursue a doctoral degree and a fixed-term doctoral researcher position with employment contract are applied on separate forms in two different systems.

 - Links to the application forms are available on the Graduate School Application forms -page